nejctrdin/DEXiFunctionDerivatives/README.md

 Any subsequent lines are interpreted as additional inputs to the constructed function, which can also be floats!

+Functions with one or two arguments are also displayed while evaluating!

 The application uses *flask* to serve the web pages and does the needed preprocessing of the inputs.
 The derivatives of the supplied functions are interpolated with splines, using *mathematica*, and the derivatives are also computed based on the interpolated function.

 You can check the code and possibly contribute at <a href="https://github.com/nejctrdin/DEXiFunctionDerivatives">github</a>.